PK-10 to witness nail-biting contest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Malik Badshah Saleh, Muhammad Ali, Abdul Ghaffar, Hameeda Shahid and Gul Sher are expected to get a considerable number of votes, but the real electoral battle is expected between the PPP and JI candidates.

 The candidates of the PPP and JI have won this seat in the past elections.
 The PK-10 has a total of 150,518 registered voters.
-The MMA candidate Muhammad Ali, who belongs to the JI, is a former Member Provincial Assembly (MPA) whereas PPP candidate Malik Badshah Saleh is also a former MPA.
+The MMA candidate Muhammad Ali, who belongs to the JI, is a former MPA whereas PPP candidate Malik Badshah Saleh is also a former MPA.

+Malik Badshah Saleh, Muhammad Ali, Abdul Ghaffar, Hameeda Shahid and Gul Sher are expected to get a considerable number of votes, but the real electoral battle is expected between the PPP and JI candidates.

 The candidates of the PPP and JI have won this seat in the past elections.
 The PK-10 has a total of 150,518 registered voters.
-The MMA candidate Muhammad Ali, who belongs to the JI, is a former Member Provincial Assembly (MPA) whereas PPP candidate Malik Badshah Saleh is also a former MPA.
+The MMA candidate Muhammad Ali, who belongs to the JI, is a former MPA whereas PPP candidate Malik Badshah Saleh is also a former MPA.

 Comments